shidel/FDI/README.md

 It basically has the same requirements as the installer.
 It just requires less free environment space.
 I've been using /E:1024 without issue.

-Download the latest V8Power Tools from [V8Power Tools](http://up.lod.bz/V8Power/latest)
-and place them in a V8POWER subdirectory.
+Download the latest version of [V8Power Tools](http://up.lod.bz/V8Power/latest) and place the binaries in the V8POWER subdirectory.

 Create a FreeDOS package repository disc.
 One can be downloaded from [Mateusz's Reopsitory](http://www.ibiblio.org/pub/micro/pc-stuff/freedos/files/distributions/1.1/repos/).